cubeton/git101/README.md

 In this tutorial we're going to simulate what it would be like working on a big, collaborative project.
 This will involve making changes to the code base, opening up a **pull request (PR)** and **merging** your code into the master branch.

+### Step 0: Send me your GitHub username

+**To push code changes to a GitHub repostiory, you must be listed as a collaborator on that repository.
+Please email me your GitHub username at mnelson@hubspot.com so I can add you as a collaborator to the git101 repository.**

 ### Step 1:  Cloning from a remote server to your local machine

 The process of downloading a **repo** from a remote server to your local machine is known as **cloning**.